 Arch-based users can rely on AUR to get Figma, or alternatively, they can prefer the AppImage or Snap version.

 If you want to try Figma on your RHEL-based distribution, then first get the rpm package from the release section.
 Once you have the rpm package, open a terminal and run the following command to install it.

-Once you run the Figma from AppManager or terminal, the first screen will ask you to sign in.
-If you already have an account, then click on “Log in with your browser” or else click on “Create one.”
+Once you run the Figma from AppManager or a terminal, the first screen will ask you to sign in.
+If you already have an account, then click on “Log in with your browser,” or else click on “Create one.”

-After successful authentication, wait for 10 seconds for the auto-switch to the Desktop app.
+After successful authentication, wait for 10 seconds for the auto-switch to main interface.

 Uninstall Figma from Linux distributions

 Don’t want to use Figma on Linux anymore?
 No problem.
 You can run any of the following commands, according to the installation method, to uninstall Figma:

 $ sudo snap remove figma-linux

 $ sudo apt remove figma-linux